about marty

 On Corporate Life

-After almost ten years in resources, I resigned from corporate life in 2018, and started a long break which morphed into early retirement in 2021.
-I kept very fit, exercising everyday at COORPAROO BOXING GYM and also came to discover the healing properties of the sauna and ice bath in the Recovery Room at FUNCTION WELL Newfarm.
+After almost ten years, I resigned from corporate life in 2018, and started a long break which morphed into early retirement in 2021.
+I kept very fit, exercising everyday at COORPAROO BOXING GYM and also came to discover the healing properties of contrast therapy in the sauna and ice bath.

 Retirement to brain-surgery

 In early 2021, I began feeling extremely tired.
 After several months of worsening symptoms my doctor sent me for an MRI on 14 June 2021 and five days later I was having brain surgery to remove a life-threatening tumour from my right frontal lobe.
 I had a second surgery in August 2021.
 Immediately after the first surgery my creativity came surging back, and my energy levels picked up.
 Between the first and second surgeries, without having any plans or even a goal of writing songs, I wrote an entire new album, ten songs plus some extras which I’ve put aside for album three.
-I slept with my guitar beside my bed, as I had done when I wrote my first album, as my songs come to me in my dreams.
-It still surprises me that this is how it happens, let alone in the middle of brain surgery.
-But I am certain that the new album, ETERNITY, only happened as a result of the surgery.
+I slept with my guitar beside my bed, as I had done when I wrote my first album, as my songs often come to me in my dreams.
+It still surprises me that this is how it happens.

 Creating music and songwriting is the closest feeling I’ve ever had to being completely happy, comparable only to when my daughters were born.
 So I think this is what I will do for the rest of my days, or for as long as I’m well enough.